ameliaprzybyl/mywebsite/content/blogs/blog2.md

 # Details

--   Who did you collaborate with:
+-   Who did you collaborate with: (alphabetical order)

     -   Amelia Przybyl, Athos Gyalui, Drishti Hoskote, Mingyu Dai, San Kashyap

--   Approximately how much time did you spend on this problem set:
+-   Approximately how much time did you spend on this problem set: 5-6 hours each group member

-    -   about 8 hrs each person

 -   What, if anything, gave you the most trouble:

-    -   Preparing the data for visual analysis and reproducing certain aesthetic features of graphs.
+    -   making the plots readable and *not* bad-looking
+    -   dealing with missing or duplicated data
+    -   understanding quesitons (part of them)

 **Please seek out help when you need it,** and remember the [15-minute rule](https://mam2022.netlify.app/syllabus/#the-15-minute-rule){target="_blank"}.
 You know enough R (and have enough examples of code from class and your readings) to be able to do this.
 If you get stuck, ask for help from others, post a question on Slack-- and remember that I am here to help too!

 > As a true test to yourself, do you understand the code you submitted and are you able to explain it to someone else?

+> Yes.

 # Rubric